 Please note: The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.

-NOTE: Notary services are only available at the Consulate in Perth, and only for residents of Western Australia.
-Notary services are not available at the Consulates in Sydney and Melbourne, nor at the Embassy in Canberra.
+NOTE: Notary services are available at the Consulate in Perth, and limited notary services are available at the Consulate in Sydney.
+Notary services are not available at the Consulate in Melbourne, nor at the Embassy in Canberra.
 Please refer to the information below about the alternate option of using an Australian Notary Public if acceptable to the receiver of your documents.

 Consular Officers abroad provide notary services similar to the functions of a notary public in the United States.
 This service is available to both U.S. and foreign citizens who need to have documents notarized for use in the United States.
 Australian Justices of the Peace (JPs) are not recognized in the United States.

 - Acknowledgement – To “acknowledge” is to admit, affirm, or declare; to recognize one’s acts, assuming obligation or incurring responsibility.
 It is often used for legal agreements, deeds, powers of attorney, bills of sale, and business documents.

 - Affidavits – A sworn statement made by you.
 We cannot advise you on the specific language needed in your affidavit; please consult a lawyer or other advisor for that type of assistance before coming to see us to notarize the document.

 - Certifications – as part of an application for an Individual Taxpayer Identification Number (ITIN).

 Notary Services NOT provided by the American Citizens Services Section